Connected TV Advertising and OTT Advertising

 The Interactive Advertising Bureau “IAB”, an association of hundreds of companies involved in digital marketing, publishes definitions of digital marketing terms.

 In the OTT vs CTV IAB definitions, the distinction is made between CTV being restricted to connected television sets and OTT relating to all connectable devices.

 Categories of OTT TV Advertising

 1. Ads on CTV Devices

 On the other hand, these ads can’t have clickable links, which limits their usefulness in a blended approach.
-Also, they’re harder to target to a specific audience than other OTT ads.
+They’re harder to target a specific audience than other OTT ads.